Pennsylvania Route 435: Route description

 Leaving downtown Moscow, PA 435 continues northward aside the Delaware-Lackawanna Railroad line.
 The forestry soon takes over and residences become sporadic as the route winds its way through Elmhurst Township.
 The rail line moves to the east a bit as both the railroad and PA 435 pass the Elmhurst Reservoir.
 Passing Fairview Memorial Park, Blue Shutters Road (State Route 2010) soon merges in.
 After the reservoir ends, PA 435 crosses under the curving rail line and continues northward into the hamlet of Elmhurst.
 Through Elmhurst, PA 435 begins a parallel with PA 590, which soon merges in with the main route.
-PA 435 widens to a four-lane divided highway and continues northwestward out of Elmhurst, crossing over I-84.
+PA 435 becomes a four-lane expressway and continues northwestward out of Elmhurst, crossing over I-84.
 After this bridge, PA 348 merges into the highway.
 PA 348 ends at southbound PA 435 while northbound PA 435 passes over PA 348 with a ramp connection to the route.
 The highway winds along the Roaring Brook into Dunmore, following the Drinker Turnpike until it forks.
-PA 435 soon turns to the northwest once again and merges into Exit 2 on the concurrent I-84 and I-380 in Dunmore.
+PA 435 soon turns to the northwest once again and merges into exit 2 on the concurrent I-84 and I-380 in Dunmore.